mybuilder/cronos-bundle/README.md

 ## Building the cron

-You should run `app/console cronos:dump` and review what the cron file would look after it has been updated.
+You should run `bin/console cronos:dump` and review what the cron file would look after it has been updated.
 If everything looks ok you can replace your crontab by running the command below.

-`app/console cronos:replace`
+`bin/console cronos:replace`

 You can also limit which commands are included in the cron file by specifying a server, and it will then only show commands which are specified for that server.

 ### Exporting the cron

-    app/console cronos:dump --server=web
+    bin/console cronos:dump --server=web
-    app/console cronos:replace --server=web
+    bin/console cronos:replace --server=web

 ### Environment

 You can choose which environment you want to run the commands in cron under like this.

-`app/console cronos:replace --server=web --env=prod`
+`bin/console cronos:replace --server=public --env=prod`

 ## Troubleshooting